Google doodle honors Japanese geochemist Katsuko Saruhashi

-Katsuko Saruhashi's interest in water lead her to be the first woman to earn a doctorate in chemistry from the University of Tokyo in 1957.
+Katsuko Saruhashi's interest in water led her to be the first woman to earn a doctorate in chemistry from the University of Tokyo in 1957.

 The groundbreaking geochemist developed methodology to accurately determine the carbonic acid substances in natural waters based on water temperature, pH level and chlorinity.
 The measurements could be made with the help of "Saruhashi's Table," which served oceanographers for three decades before being replaced by computers.